Horror Hospital: Casting

 Robin Askwith's role was specially written for him after he appeared in Gordon's previous 1972 production Tower of Evil.
-Balch asked Michael Gough to base his performance on Bela Lugosi, screening him a 16mm print of The Devil Bat, in which Lugosi plays a mad, perfume manufacturer.
+Balch asked Michael Gough to base his performance on Bela Lugosi, screening him a 16mm print of The Devil Bat, in which Lugosi plays a mad perfume manufacturer.

 The female lead was taken by Phoebe Shaw, who had previously appeared in several TV commercials, and was renamed 'Vanessa Shaw' for the film.
 During filming, Shaw and Askwith briefly became lovers.
 Her only other known roles were an uncredited bit part in a 1969 American TV adaptation of David Copperfield and brief roles as a boutique assistant in Say Hello to Yesterday (1970) and a police cadet in Ooh… You Are Awful (1972).

-'Dwarf' actor Skip Martin (who ran a tobacconist's shop in between acting assignments) and veteran character actor Dennis Price also appeared in the film, as well as Kurt Christian—whose full title was Baron Kurt Christian von Siengenberg, and who left the country not long after the film was released.
+'Dwarf' actor Skip Martin (who ran a tobacconist's shop in between acting assignments) and veteran character actor Dennis Price also appeared in the film, as well as Kurt Christian, whose full title was Baron Kurt Christian von Siengenberg, and who left the country not long after the film was released.
 His ambition at the time, according to Films and Filming magazine, was to "play a role that does not involve killing somebody".

 Nicky Henson was originally considered for Christian's role.

-Post-production
+Music

 Horror Hospital also contains a pop music number, "Mark of Death", composed by Jason DeHavilland and performed by the group Mystic (James IV Boris, Alan "The River" Hudson, Simon Lust).

-Release

 Home media

 The film was originally released on DVD in the US by Elite Entertainment on 2 November 1999.
 A new remastered DVD with a new commentary from producer Richard Gordon was released by Dark Sky Films on 15 June 2010.
 The DVD release is set for 15 June 2010 by MPI Media Group.

 The film was re-released on DVD and released for the first time on Blu-ray in the UK from Odeon on 10 August 2015.